DHTMLX/docs-spreadsheet/docs/react/state/index.md

 description: "Patterns for managing DHTMLX Spreadsheet data in React state or with state management libraries."
 ---

-# Data & State Management
+# Data & state management

 This section covers patterns for managing spreadsheet data in sync with your application state — from basic React `useState` to state management libraries.